matheuscassol/last-hotel-api/README.md

 Requirement                                                                   | Solution/Remarks
 -------------                                                                 | -------------
-API will be maintained by the IT department                                   | *Clean Code*, *SOLID*, Unit Tests No downtime                                                                   | Async methods Hotel has only one room available                                             | The stay can’t be longer than 3 days                                          | Validations/ Notification pattern Reservation can't be more than 30 days in advance                             | Validations/ Notification pattern Reservation starts at least the next day of booking                           | Validations/ Notification pattern A day in the hotel room starts from 00:00:00 to 23:59:59                      | Input dates is overritten with the correct times.
+API will be maintained by the IT department                                   | *Clean Code*, *SOLID*, Unit Tests No downtime                                                                   | This would be handled with a robust cloud architecture, with georeplication and cache
+Hotel has only one room available                                             | Logic for rooms was not implemented The stay can’t be longer than 3 days                                          | Validations/ Notification pattern. *Clients can book multiple times in sequence*
+Reservation can't be more than 30 days in advance                             | Validations/ Notification pattern Reservation starts at least the next day of booking                           | Validations/ Notification pattern A day in the hotel room starts from 00:00:00 to 23:59:59                      | Input dates is overritten with the correct times.
 See example in the **Usage** section